etdon/commons/README.md

 The commons library provides re-usable components and utilities for your Java project.
 The implementation is lightweight yet still feature-rich and requires no external run-time dependencies.
 While the project is targeting Java 8 to maintain compatability with most projects it still focuses on modern and fluent implementations that allow you to streamline your code style.

-Make sure to check out the project's [wiki page](https://docs.etdon.com/commons/) for details regarding the available features as well as code examples.
+Make sure to check out the project's [wiki page][wiki_page] for details regarding the available features as well as code examples.

 ## 🚀 Getting Started